-Stockton College is pleased to offer a graduate certificate program leading to the New Jersey Substance Awareness Coordinator (SAC) certification, a credential key to pre-K-12 school districts’ substance abuse prevention efforts.
+Stockton University is pleased to offer a graduate certificate program leading to the New Jersey Substance Awareness Coordinator (SAC) certification, a credential key to pre-K-12 school districts’ substance abuse prevention efforts.

 The SAC program consists of five 3-credit graduate courses, one 2-credit graduate course, one 1-credit graduate course, and a 3 credit practicum experience, for a total of 21 graduate credits (two of the 3-credit courses are interchangeable electives, depending on the student’s prior graduate transcript).
 This 21 credit graduate level program fulfills the requirements for the New Jersey Substance Awareness Coordinator (SAC) certification / endorsement as per N.J.A.C.
 6A:9-13.2 Substance Awareness Coordinator.

 |PSYC 5181 Fundamentals of Substance Abuse|

 PSYC 5183 Substance Abuse: Individual and Family Counseling

 PSYC 5185 Supervising Behavioral Health and Addiction Professionals